 How to Send Fax from Gmail

-Luckily, you don’t have to keep depending on old fax technology...
+Luckily, you don't need to keep using old technology.

 The fax machine's number goes on the To field (more about this below), and the digital documents you want to fax are attached to the email.
 Depending on the service, you can also add a cover page either on the Subject or Message fields.

 STEP 1: Click on the "Compose" button